 Mulches for Weed Control

-A mulch is any kind of material applied to the soil surface for protection or improvement of the area covered.
-The value of any mulch material is measured in how well it improves crop quality.
 The most common reason for using a mulch is to eliminate weeds or at least retard their growth.
 Where a mulch layer is sufficiently deep, few weeds will grow.
 In addition to controlling weeds, mulches also aid the optimum development of the plants that grow in the mulched areas.
 Other advantages include the following:

 - By retarding the amount of soil-water evaporation, mulches conserve moisture, which is particularly important during droughty periods of the growing season.